ualbertalib/avp_aviary_api_interactions/README.md

 Note: the `updated_at` field is unavailable via the web UI as of 2023-03-27

 For input, use the Web UI resource table option to export.
-This obtains a list of resource IDs.
+This obtains a list of resource IDs (required due to lack of pagination in the Aviary API as of 2023-05-26).

 * Navigate to `/collection_resources`
 * Select `Table Options` --> `Export Resources to CSV`